relund/gMOIP/cran-comments.md

 ## Comments submission

-* Remove tidyverse dependence and instead depend on the packages in the tidyverse that are actually used.
+* Fixed a bug and added a new function.

 ## Downstream dependencies